A Suite of Generative Tasks for Multi-Level Multimodal Webpage Understanding: The WikiWeb2M Dataset

 \textbf{Page Description Generation.} In the task of page description generation, the goal is to generate a description of a page given the rest of the webpage's image, text, and structure.
 We use the Wikipedia-provided page description (not collecting annotations) and generate summaries from multimodal inputs, which differs from existing text-only article summarization work; this matters when we want to create a multimodal snippet from a webpage.

 \textbf{Section Summarization.} The goal of section summarization is to generate a single sentence that highlights a particular section's content.
-The summary is generated given all images and (non-summary) text present in the target and context sections, see Figure~\ref{fig:capprefix}.
+The summary is generated given all images and (non-summary) text present in the target and context sections; see Figure~\ref{fig:capprefix} for a task example.
 Following the leading sentence bias, we use the first sentence of a section as a pseudo summary (which is removed from the model inputs).
 We also found that a majority of human annotators deemed the first sentence as a reasonable summary; these findings are later discussed in Appendix~\ref{sec:sectiontask}.

-\textbf{Contextual Image Captioning.} ~\citet{contextualcap} proposed contextual image captioning with WIT as the task of captioning an image along with its webpage context.
+\textbf{Contextual Image Captioning.} ~\citet{contextualcap} proposed contextual image captioning with WIT as the task of captioning an image given the image and its webpage context.
 Target images are those available in WIT to ensure they have quality captions that can be reconstructed.
-A Wikipedia image has three caption types (not all are always available): the alt-text, reference, and attribution descriptions.
-Alt-text serves as a text description for accessibility purposes, the reference description comes directly below the image in the webpage, and the attribution description contains captions unique to the image across all pages it appears in.
+A Wikipedia image can have three caption types (not all are always available): the alt-text, reference, and attribution descriptions.
+Alt-text serves as a text description for accessibility purposes, the reference description comes directly below the image in the rendered webpage, and the attribution description contains captions unique to the image across all webpages it appears in.
 Prior work only input the image, attribution description and associated section text because that was all that was available.